The hallmark of effective wayfinding and placemaking is measured in the results, as demonstrated by the people enjoying the spaces created.

 Placemaking is both art and science.
 It is about creating environmental experiences which draw people in and entices them to stay.
 In the case of college students, it is about creating spaces in which they want to hang out … and claim as their own, as well as making it easy for students and faculty to find their way around campus.

-There is no better example of this than what the administrators at the University of California, San Diego (UCSD) are doing, as beautifully illustrated in this LOS ANGELES TIMES article, “Oh-so-serious UC San Diego has become a social hot spot?”.
+There is no better example of this than what the University of California, San Diego (UCSD) administrators are doing, as illustrated in this LOS ANGELES TIMES article, “Oh-so-serious UC San Diego has become a social hot spot?”.

 “The response has been galvanizing.”

 “This fall, the heart of UCSD seems to have shifted from iconic Geisel Library, where average daily visitation is down by nearly 1,100, to a massive and colorful new residential village that has a sweeping quad, five dining spots, a crafts center and a 600-seat lecture hall called The Jeannie.”